What you should know about cybercrime

 All types of cybercrime can lead to a data breach.
 Criminals get access to sensitive data, perhaps your customers’ details as well.
 This can have major consequence.
 Take the accountant whose password was leaked.
 “Cyber criminals got into an online accounting system.
 There they adjusted the master data of suppliers.
 Invoices were then paid directly to cyber criminals instead of the suppliers.”

 You can't stop criminals, but you can make things difficult for them.
-A company can do a lot to protect itself against cybercrime (in Dutch).
+A company can do a lot to protect itself against cybercrime.
 With a few simple measures you can already put up so many obstacles that it is less interesting to attack your company.
 Hegt gives a few tips to make it as difficult as possible for hackers.

 Tip 1: use two-step verification

 Before a cybercriminal attacks you, he gathers information about you.
 Think of login details from a previous data breach.
 Don't make it easy for them.
-Use unique passwords or a password vault (in Dutch).
+Use unique passwords or a password vault.
 And use two-step verification.
 That is an extra access code or your fingerprint, in addition to your password.

 Tip 2: install the latest updates